yuriploc/pirple-nodejs/README.md

 * A signed-in user can edit/delete their "check"
 * Do the "checking" in background once a minute and send alerts when the "check" changes it state
 * Connect to Twilio to send SMS

+## Homework #1

+Please create a simple "Hello World" API.
+Meaning:

+1. It should be a RESTful JSON API that listens on a port of your choice.

+2. When someone posts anything to the route /hello, you should return a welcome message, in JSON format.
+This message can be anything you want.